KINGFISHER PENSION SCHEME

 If the final value is above the Annual Allowance for the PIP, then you may find you have an annual allowance tax charge.

-Unfortunately this is not a straight forward question to answer since the amount of tax relief on pension contributions available to you will now be linked to your total earnings in the year.
+Unfortunately this is not a straight forward question to answer since the amount of tax relief on pension contributions available is linked to your total earnings in the year.
 This will include variable elements such as bonus payments or share exercises and also include external income from sources outside the Company, such as property rental or dividend income.

 In addition you may have carry forward available from unused allowances in the three previous tax years which may allow you to build your Annual Allowance back up.